primesearch/LLR/llr/cllr___Win32_Release/Readme.txt

   - The new option -oBPSW=1 allows to replace the standard Lucas PRP test by the Baillie-PSW one (see http://www.trnicely.net/misc/bpsw.html for details) the Frobenius test then follows as usual.

+  - The two (mutually exclusive) options -oRising_ns=1 and -oRising_ks=1 have been added in this version.
+They allow to process an input file while it is sieved by another process of the same machine (LLR closes the file during the test of the current candidate, to allow its updating by the sieve).

 2) User interfaces of LLR :